dreamerjake/ontogenesis/ontogenesis/roadmap.md

-Have the characters realize they're living in a simulated world Make a universal-ish 'Info' button that can be used on almost everything The player could have a resource 'color' that changes represents their 'affinity' to various skilltypes
+Have the characters realize they're living in a simulated world Make a universal-ish 'Info' button that can be used on almost everything The player could have a resource 'color' that changes represents their 'affinity' to various skilltypes Chat system that interacts with the world?
+    -Sentiment Analysis
+    -Voice Radius

 ### Mob AI Scratchpad
 Predatory